PetroVietnam Insurance

 PetroVietnam Insurance Joint-Stock Company (PVI Tổng công ty Cổ phần Bảo hiểm Dầu khí Việt Nam) is a Vietnamese insurance company.
 The state-owned PetroVietnam holds a controlling stake in PVI.

-It had a share of around 20% in the insurance market (excluding life insurance) in 2011, making it the second largest insurer just after Bao Viet Insurance and before Bao Minh and PJICO.
+It had a share of around 20% in the insurance market (excluding life insurance) in 2025, making it the largest insurer, and followed by Bao Viet Insurance, Bao Minh and PJICO.
 It has been the only one of the four big insurers that were able to significantly increase their market share from just over 10% in 2005, while market leader Bao Viet and Bao Minh have continuously lost market shares.

+PVI Insurance is Vietnam's leading non-life insurer in terms of market share, revenue, and capital, and has proudly maintained an A- (Excellent) Financial Strength Rating from AM Best for four consecutive years since 2023.